A Better UI for Docker Compose

 docker-compose to orchestrate your services instead.

 This doc describes how you can get Tilt’s UX for your Docker Compose project using the same config and tools plus a one-line Tiltfile.
-(This is simpler than the config for Kubernetes projects described in the Tutorial.)
+(This is simpler than the config for Kubernetes projects described in the Write a Tiltfile Guide.)

 Tilt helps you manage your Docker Compose environment: